-Advice from 6 Superstar Marketers on B2B Tech Marketing in 2018
+Advice from 6 Superstar Marketers on B2B Tech Marketing

 March 2018, Penguin hosted ReTHINK, a super targeted conference, aimed to allow top professionals in B2B technology marketing to meet and learn from each other.